Krumbit/portfolio/README.md

 - [ ] Eventually split into multiple pages
 - [ ] Fix navbar scrolling on mobile
 - [ ] Add skill tags to projects
-- [ ] Add spinning animation to wave emoji on hover